RNO-G/rno-g-ice-software/README.md

 # rno-g-ice-software

-daemons running on RNO-G SBC's
+Programs running on RNO-G SBCs to take data.

+Depends on librno-g (librno-g.so and libradiant.so) and libconfig